4-Year Review of Cravar’s F.C., My Favorite Leather Messenger Bag

 Cravar F.C.15’s Price

-You might be thinking that this isn’t jaw droppingly expensive, but if this were made in the US it’d be well over 500 bucks.
-So while it’s not a fraction of the cost, it is still a very good buy, plus unlike Indonesian boots, you don’t have to wait months and months for the product to be made.
+So while it’s not a fraction of the cost of American made, it is still a very good buy.
+Plus unlike Indonesian boots, you don’t have to wait months and months for the product to be made.

-If you want something a little cheaper, by the way, you can get this bag in waxed twill for $255, and the F.C. series comes in smaller sizes too.
+The F.C. series comes in smaller sizes too.
 The F.C.
-13 is 13 inches long and costs $359.
+13 is 13 inches long and costs $385.
 The F.C.
-11 is $329.
-You can check them all out at the link below.
+11 is $355.